 I say it every year – it’s crazy to be thinking about summer strawberries in the middle of winter.
-But if you want to stun the rellies with homegrown juicy sensations this Christmas, then you need to plant now (July).
+But if you want to stun the rellies with homegrown juicy sensations this Christmas, then you need to plant now (June/July).

 Are you tired of the endless attempts to persuade your children to eat fruit?